 Both of these media streamers make excellent choices and this is not only a very close call but one that may depend entirely on individual needs.

 The win for the Chromecast here doesn't necessarily mean that it is the right device for everyone, though.
 There are slight differences in the app offerings that are worth noting.
-You'll have to be content to cast certain services (Now TV, BT TV, All 4 Twitch, Amazon Music and Britbox) from your mobile or tablet with the Chromecast.
+You'll have to be content to cast certain services (like Now and BT TV) from your mobile or tablet with the Chromecast.
 That could become tiresome and these aren't fringe considerations for everyone.

 Likewise, anyone with considerable pre-existing libraries on Google Play Movies & TV or Rakuten should give the Fire TV Stick a swerve or they will find themselves rather left out in the cold.